Paris Air Show: Boeing stacks up more MAX 10 orders and offers detail on ‘797’

 On day two of the Paris Air Show, Boeing stacked up more MAX 10 orders.
-Boeing also said that the fuselage of its proposed next new airplane will be made from carbon fiber composite fuselage and will have an unusual cross-section.
+Boeing also said that the fuselage of its proposed next new airplane will be made from carbon fiber composite and will have an unusual cross-section.

 On the second day of the Paris Air Show, Boeing blew through its own projection for MAX 10 orders from the day before, with United Airlines committing to 100 of the new model.